PurpleKingdomGames/pkg-website/website/blog/2024-03-20-scaling-the-elm-architecture.md

 In our last post, [Deriving the Elm Architecture](2024-03-05-deriving-the-elm-architecture.md), we introduced The Elm Arcitecture (or TEA pattern) by building it up from scratch based on a set of principles and needs.

-The most common question that comes up next, once people have got to grips with a basic apps in this style, is: "How do I build components?"
+Once people have got to grips with building basic apps using this architechural pattern, the next question that comes up is "How do I scale it?", often disgusied as "How do I build components?"

-Components is a word with many meanings, but most people either mean:

-1. "Web components", which are predefined components from a third party library designed to help you make pretty forms and effects quickly with minimal styling.
-For example, [Material UI](https://m3.material.io/).

-2. A _reusable_ chunk of code that encapsulate the state, behaviour and presentation of some, typically interactive, element.
-For example, a button, a bullet, or a video game character.

-In this post we'll be exploring the second point by look at how we can use "components" to help organise our code when scaling up the Elm architecture.
+In this post we'll look at scaling the Elm architexture using a few notions of a component, which in our case is really just another, smaller Elm app, mechnically wired into it's parent.

 <!--truncate-->